Distance: 2 miles | Time: 1 – 1.5 hours | Level: Easy – Moderate

 You haven’t quite witnessed the extent of Oahu’s beauty until you’ve visited the Ho’omaluhia Botanical Gardens.
 Continue driving 15 minutes east towards Kaneohe to reach the magical Botanical Gardens.
 The Gardens are free to enter and open daily from 9:00 am to 4:00 pm.
 Trust us when we say, you haven’t seen O’ahu until you’ve visited this place.

 Nothing beats relaxing on Lanikai Beach after a morning hiking.
 Lanikai Beach is a must-see when visiting the east side and one of the best beaches on O’ahu.
 Iconic for its unobstructed view of the Mokulua Islands, it doesn’t get any more picturesque than Lanikai Beach.
 Definitely worth the 20-minute drive from Lulumahu Falls.

 Final Hiking Thoughts and Reminders

-We have lived and traveled to many states and countries across the World and still Hawai’i remains among the top of our list of most beautiful destinations.
+We have lived and traveled to many states and countries across the World and still, Hawai’i remains at the top of our list of most beautiful destinations.
 Whether you live in Hawai’i or are just passing through, it is our shared responsibility to leave it better than we found it.
 Please help us in preserving the island’s natural beauty.